 Many people wonder if becoming a medical biller or coder is worth the cost of education and if the career will provide a good quality of life.
 As with any profession, it's always a great idea to talk to people in the profession before making a leap into the career.

-However, it is essential to research how much professionals earn in your state and city.
+Still, you should research how much medical billers and coders earn in your state in city.
 In some cases, it may make sense to relocate to a higher-paying area.